ravendesignsystem/rds/README.md

 ## Acknowledgments

-- Hat tip to anyone who's code was used.
-- We've stood on the backs of giants for sure.
+A hat tip to anyone who's code was used as we've stood on the backs of giants for sure.

 Like this README, this project is a WIP.
+It is also built with [Love ❤️](https://i.redd.it/qh713wbo4r8y.jpg)

+Let my heart be still a moment and this [mystery explore...](https://i.pinimg.com/564x/cc/28/3e/cc283e217b5d6bc09c148b6edf2142c8.jpg)